PanosAntoniadis/cuda-exercises-ntua/README.md

 # Parallel Programming for GPUs - Matrix Multiplication

 Dense Matrix Multiplication (DMM) is one of the core components in many scientific computations.
-In this repository, we implement the DMM algorithm for GPUs in 4 ways, increasing each time the total performance.
+In this repository, we implement the DMM algorithm for GPUs in CUDA using 4 algorithms, increasing each time the total performance.

 ## Algorithms